BaldAndBeard/BaldAndBeard/README.md

 ### Hi there 👋

-I'm Jay, Owner of Bald and Beard.
-I am an aspiring programmer that is deeply inept at writing introductions.
+I'm Jay, A Full Stack Developer and Owner of Bald and Beard.
+My focus are web and mobile applications to support the lives of individuals that are overlooked.

 <!--
 **BaldAndBeard/BaldAndBeard** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.